 - In the second phase to apply states and parameters to consume measurements to connect the dots of the BOS.

-- With focus on dashboards, outcomes and KPI’s this brings the third phase to compare targeted and measured values.
+- With a focus on dashboards, outcomes and KPI’s this brings the third phase to compare targeted and measured values.
 This is what essentially is the fuel for the digital model to optimise your fact-based input to the strategy-to-execution.